Rolayet/GWAS-GBD/README.md

 | 1 | matched by identifiers GBD    |   140    |
 | 2 | partially (pattern matching)  |   41     |
 | 3 | unmatched GBD                 |   195    |

+## C. Terms aggregation
+Different attention scores for GBD causes were aggregated, with total attention scores at level 4 rolled up to their corresponding parent categories at level 3.
+This ensures that parent scores accurately reflect the total attention received by their associated causes.

 ## 4. Assessing the Relationship Between GWAS Attention and Global Need